CoboGlobal/cobo-waas2-python-sdk/docs/ApprovalResult.md

 # ApprovalResult

 The single approval result.
-Possible values include:    - `1`: The transaction is pending approval.   - `2`: The transaction is approved.   - `3`: The transaction is rejected.
+Possible values include:    - `Approved`: The transaction is approved.   - `Rejected`: The transaction is rejected.

 ## Properties